patrickbwarren/transam-triton/README.md

 The transmitter code implements a rudimentary 'TriMCC' minilanguage (detailed below) and can be used to compile the `.tri` source codes (below) to `TAPE` binaries which can be loaded by Robin Stuart's emulator.

+For `trimcc`, as well as the `-o` option (save compiled binary output to the specified file), the `-v` option means be verbose and list the compiled code plus the defined variables, and the `-t` option means attempt to transmit the compiled bytes to a TRITON physically connected to the (default) serial port `/dev/ttyS0`.

+For `tridat` the default is to receive bytes from a physically connected TRITON using the (default) serial port `/dev/ttyS0`, and the `-o` option additionally saves these to a file.

 ### Level 7.2 ROM dumps

 ROM dumps for the TRITON Level 7.2 Monitor and BASIC are also included.
 These can be compiled to binaries by